Activities for Teachers of Young Children

 dress the chosen child in the appropriate outfit.
 Children get

 pleased and giggly if they're allowed to 'correct' the teacher's

 Materials: Old Christmas cards with outdoor scenes, white glue and iridescent white glitter.

 Description: This is especially helpful for students who are not able to experience snow because their part of the county is too warm for snow.
 I have the students select, from old Christmas cards, an outdoor scene.
 They brush on a water and glue mixture over the whole picture.
 We then sprinkle the card with the iridescent white glitter.
 They are amazed at the results.
 I often hear "Ms. Sharon, it's like magic rain."

-Of course we have already discussed
+Of course we have already discussed the change

 in the season, experienced snow through many books, and spent some time

-in the walk-in cooler to have an up close and personal
+in the walk-in cooler to have an up close and personal experience.